-A Medical Gap is the difference between what your doctor charges to treat you as a private patient and the amount Medicare gives you for the service your doctor provided.
+A Medical Gap is the difference between what your doctor charges to treat you as a private patient, the amount Medicare gives you for the service your doctor provided and the amount your health insurer contributes.
+It applies to private patients in a public or private hospital.

-If your doctor charges above the Medicare Benefit Schedule (MBS) fee, you may have to pay the extra amount.
+If Medicare covers your service but your doctor charges above the Medicare Benefit Schedule (MBS) fee, and your health insurer doesn’t cover this cost, you may have to pay the extra amount.
 This extra amount is called the ‘Medical Gap’.

 If you decide to be treated as a private patient, the doctors and other healthcare providers are entitled to charge you a fee for their services.